firefox

 Tags: ,

-When I starting using Wordpress on tolaris.com, I noticed an innocuous link in the admin interface entitled “Turbo”.
+When I starting using WordPress on tolaris.com, I noticed an innocuous link in the admin interface entitled “Turbo”.
 This feature uses Google Gears to speed up working with the blog, and to work offline (!) by storing data (html, images, javascript) in my firefox profile and running javascript in the background.
 Unfortunately, Google doesn’t release Gears for 64-bit architectures.

 Today I discovered that someone has patched Gears to work with Firefox 64-bit, and released a precompiled installer.
 Warning: after installation, when Firefox restarts, you will see a warning that the plugin could not be installed (‘”Google Gears” could not be installed because it is not compatible with your Firefox build type (Linux_x86_64-gcc3).
 Please contact the author of this item about the problem.’).
 However, it is installed and works just fine.
 Unfortunately this message is repeated each time Firefox restarts.